|

 books, though, simply removed the acronym and

-refered to it as Mogera.
-However, Toho eventually
+referred to it as Mogera.
+However, Toho quickly

 reverted to the old English name they used for